sooriyaarachchi/pybites.github.io-src/content/pytricks-review.md

 Keep in mind this is a work in progress.
 I did find the initial version of 60 pages a bit short, but recently I got an update of 25+ pages so the final version will be longer.

 What really matters though is that this book makes you write better Python code!
-Actually I think the recent tricks I added to my pyhabits, custom exceptions and use ABC's (how I found his blog in the first place), are worth the price alone.
+The book is actually responsible for recent new good py habits I picked up, for example: using custom exceptions and ABC's (I found Dan's blog searching for abstract classes).
+These new learnings alone are worth the price.

 Thanks Dan for sharing your great work.